webrtc/apprtc/README.md

 ```

 ## Deployment

+### Docker
+This allows it to be setup on a machine and accessed by other machines on the same local network for testing purposes.

+Download the [Dockerfile](https://github.com/webrtc/apprtc/blob/master/Dockerfile#L72) to a new folder and follow the instructions within the Dockerfile.

+### Manual setup

 Instructions were performed on Ubuntu 14.04 using Python 2.7.6 and Go 1.6.3.

 1. Clone the AppRTC repository